JeanFrancoisMaes/IntelliJ-Jenkins-DSL-Skeleton/README.md

 this skeleton project assumes you have the following things already installed on your system:

 * Java
-* Gradle (you could us a gradle wrapper, but this has not been tested by me)
+* Gradle (you could us a gradle wrapper, there is one provided in here.)
 * IntelliJ

 all you have to do is **git clone** this skeleton and open the gradle build with intelliJ